Carter’s (NYSE:CRI) Updates Q3 2022 Earnings Guidance

 Carter’s Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Friday, June 10th.
-Shareholders of record on Tuesday, May 31st were paid a dividend of $0.75 per share.
-The ex-dividend date of this dividend was Friday, May 27th.
-This represents a $3.00 dividend on an annualized basis and a yield of 3.59%.
-Carter’s’s dividend payout ratio is currently 43.92%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, June 10th.
+Shareholders of record on Tuesday, May 31st were given a $0.75 dividend.
+The ex-dividend date was Friday, May 27th.
+This represents a $3.00 annualized dividend and a yield of 3.59%.
+Carter’s’s dividend payout ratio is presently 43.92%.

-In related news, Director William J. Montgoris purchased 1,000 shares of the company’s stock in a transaction dated Friday, May 20th.
-The shares were purchased at an average price of $75.00 per share, with a total value of $75,000.00.
-Following the acquisition, the director now directly owns 39,525 shares in the company, valued at approximately $2,964,375.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-3.60% of the stock is owned by company insiders.
+In other news, Director William J. Montgoris acquired 1,000 shares of Carter’s stock in a transaction dated Friday, May 20th.
+The shares were acquired at an average cost of $75.00 per share, for a total transaction of $75,000.00.
+Following the acquisition, the director now owns 39,525 shares of the company’s stock, valued at $2,964,375.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+3.60% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-BlackRock Inc. boosted its holdings in shares of Carter’s by 0.7% in the first quarter.
-BlackRock Inc. now owns 3,454,471 shares of the textile maker’s stock worth $317,777,000 after buying an additional 23,125 shares during the last quarter.
-Mackenzie Financial Corp boosted its holdings in shares of Carter’s by 1.4% in the first quarter.
-Mackenzie Financial Corp now owns 2,241,385 shares of the textile maker’s stock worth $206,185,000 after buying an additional 30,901 shares during the last quarter.
-State Street Corp boosted its holdings in shares of Carter’s by 3.7% in the first quarter.
-State Street Corp now owns 1,146,926 shares of the textile maker’s stock worth $105,506,000 after buying an additional 41,189 shares during the last quarter.
-Fuller & Thaler Asset Management Inc. boosted its holdings in shares of Carter’s by 17,623.0% in the first quarter.
-Fuller & Thaler Asset Management Inc. now owns 450,695 shares of the textile maker’s stock worth $41,459,000 after buying an additional 448,152 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. boosted its holdings in shares of Carter’s by 3.9% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 365,637 shares of the textile maker’s stock worth $33,635,000 after buying an additional 13,877 shares during the last quarter.
-Hedge funds and other institutional investors own 97.10% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+BlackRock Inc. grew its stake in shares of Carter’s by 0.7% in the 1st quarter.
+BlackRock Inc. now owns 3,454,471 shares of the textile maker’s stock valued at $317,777,000 after purchasing an additional 23,125 shares during the last quarter.
+Mackenzie Financial Corp raised its holdings in Carter’s by 1.4% during the first quarter.
+Mackenzie Financial Corp now owns 2,241,385 shares of the textile maker’s stock worth $206,185,000 after purchasing an additional 30,901 shares in the last quarter.
+State Street Corp lifted its position in Carter’s by 3.7% in the first quarter.
+State Street Corp now owns 1,146,926 shares of the textile maker’s stock valued at $105,506,000 after purchasing an additional 41,189 shares during the period.
+Fuller & Thaler Asset Management Inc. lifted its position in Carter’s by 17,623.0% in the first quarter.
+Fuller & Thaler Asset Management Inc. now owns 450,695 shares of the textile maker’s stock valued at $41,459,000 after purchasing an additional 448,152 shares during the period.
+Finally, Charles Schwab Investment Management Inc. boosted its holdings in Carter’s by 3.9% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 365,637 shares of the textile maker’s stock valued at $33,635,000 after purchasing an additional 13,877 shares in the last quarter.
+Institutional investors and hedge funds own 97.10% of the company’s stock.

 Carter’s Company Profile